bcakmakoglu/revue-draggable/docs/content/en/draggable.md

 ---
 A `<Draggable>` element wraps an existing element and extends it with new event handlers and styles.
-You can either use a component wrapper, which creates an element in the DOM, a directive, which will not create an element or a composable and it's hooks (no element included either).
+You can either use a component wrapper, which creates an element in the DOM, a directive, which will not create an element or a composable, and it's hooks (no element included either).

 Draggable items move using CSS Transforms.
 This allows items to be dragged regardless of their current positioning (relative, absolute, or static).